Everyone benefits from learning how to have difficult conversations with important people in their lives. It’s a lifelong skill.

 - Teenagers will have the courage to be themselves, speak up, be willing to ask for help, and strengthen their network of support.
 They will see themselves as leaders in continuing the conversation at home and school while encouraging others to do the same.

-- Adults (parents & educators) will be more comfortable talking about tough topics in ways that make it more likely teens will consistently turn to them for guidance and support.
+- Adults (parenting adults & school adults) will be more comfortable talking about tough topics in ways that make it more likely teens will consistently turn to them for guidance and support.

 - Schools will foster environments where speaking up, continuing the conversation and asking for support is encouraged.